knewplay/book-programming-essential/programming-fundamentals/chapter2.md

 Once you've drawn out each step from your list, take a moment to review the flowchart.
 Walk through each step and decision in your mind to ensure nothing is missing and the flow is logical.

 The intuitive approach is like narrating a story to yourself.
 You're recounting the tale of making a cup of tea, from start to finish.
 By following each step as you would in real life and drawing it out in sequence, you create a visual representation of the process.
-This method can be particularly useful for those who are new to flowcharts or who think best in linear, sequential terms.

 <!-- [Illustration of tea making process] -->